2025 New Orleans truck attack: Victims

-Fourteen people, excluding the suspect, were killed.
-At least fifty-seven others were injured, including five people who were shot.
-Two New Orleans police officers were shot by the suspect in a shootout.
-Immediately after the attack, emergency personnel took thirty of the wounded to five area hospitals, while other injured sought hospital care on their own.
-Mexico's foreign ministry reported that two Mexican nationals were injured in the attack.
-Israel's foreign ministry said two Israeli citizens were wounded in the attack.

 By January 5, the names of all fourteen deceased victims were released.
 There were eleven men and three women, ranging in age from 18 to 63.
 All were killed by blunt force injuries.
 Two were local to New Orleans: LaTasha Polk, 47, and 63-year-old Terrence Kennedy.
 Six further fatalities resided in Louisiana: Kareem Badawi, 18; Hubert Gauthreaux, 21; Reggie Hunter, 37; Nicole Perez, 27; Brandon Taylor, 43; and Elliot Wilkinson, 40.
-Martin "Tiger" Bech, 27, was a native of Louisiana but resided in New York City and brother of Jack Bech.
+Martin "Tiger" Bech, 27, was a native of Louisiana but resided in New York City, and was the brother of NFL player Jack Bech.
 All but one of the remaining victims were from elsewhere in the United States: Andrew Dauphin, 26; Nikyra Dedeaux, 18; William DiMaio, 25; and Matthew Tenedorio, 25.
 The final victim was British national Edward Pettifer, 31, from Chelsea, London, the stepson of Alexandra "Tiggy" Pettifer, a former nanny of the princes William and Harry.